PooryaBehnamie/Cancer-Statistic-Socioeconomic-Feature/README.md

 * Surveillance, Epidemiology, and End Results (SEER) Program
 * University of Wisconsin Population Health Institute
 * Robert Wood Johnson Foundation
+* I would like to express my gratitude to OpenAI's ChatGPT for providing valuable guidance and support throughout this project.
+The insights and assistance were instrumental in completing the data analysis, visualization, and modeling tasks.

 **Feel free to reach out if you have any questions or suggestions!**